 What Size Ducted Aircon Do I Need?
 Ducted Air conditioners are great at keeping us comfortable year round in Queensland.
 But before you buy a new ducted air conditioning system, make sure you know what size unit is needed.
 The size of your air conditioner will depend on a variety of factors such as the size of your home, the amount of space that needs to be cooled & how well your home is insulated.
-You should make sure to measure your house carefully before you buy an ducted air conditioner!
+You should make sure to measure your house carefully before you buy a ducted air conditioner!

-Find out about the size of your home
+Calculate the size of your home

 A good general guide to determining what size ducted aircon you need is using the watts per square meter method; this is what the majority of size calculators are based on.
 To do this first, determine the floor area of your home.
-To calculate the area of your home you simply multiply with room length by room width.
+To calculate the area of your home you simply multiply with room length by the room width.
 For example:

 Room length X room width = X square meters